Arnab-Developer/AspnetAzureKeyVaultDemo/README.md

 ```
 - Press F5 in Visual Studio to run the app.

-To test with azure key vault:
+## Run this app from azure with azure key vault

 - Create app service in azure and deploy this app.
 - Create key vault and add 'Address' secret with some value.